 GOSAR: Wouldn’t it be interesting to find out?

-Oh!
-He's so cheeky!seven of his own siblings wrote an op-ed decrying his statements and disassociating themselves and their family from his beliefs.
+Oddly, his theories did not go over well with everyone.
+In fact, seven of his own siblings wrote an op-ed decrying his statements and disassociating themselves and their family from his beliefs.

 Gosar has been pretty tough to nail down since then, but CNN finally caught up to him on Wednesday.